When to Start Flea and Tick Treatment For Puppies & Kittens

 Dangerous Ticks

-If you find a tick on your pet beware.
+If you find a tick on your dog or cat beware.
 Ticks are small, 8-legged creatures that feed on the blood of animals.
 After feeding, female ticks will lay eggs on their host, starting the life cycle over again.

 There are four common types in the United States including the Lone Star tick and the black-legged deer tick.
-Ticks can transmit Lyme disease, Rocky Mountain spotted fever, and Tularemia.
+Ticks can carry Lyme disease, Rocky Mountain spotted fever, and Tularemia.

 Pesky Fleas